alf-p-steinbach/A-biggish-Cpp17-linked-lists-tutorial/README.md

 }  // namespace oneway_sorting_examples
 ~~~

 We’ll now be passing lists around, including returning them from functions, so it’s a good idea to also define a `List` type that ensures proper copying, moving and destruction.
 This type doesn’t need to encapsulate the inner workings of a list.
-We’re still learning and therefore dealing directly with raw, exposed list machinery, the inner nuts n’ bolts n’ gears, but now that machinery is at least safely fastened to a chassis, so to speak:
+We’re still learning and therefore dealing directly with raw, exposed list machinery, the inner nuts ’n bolts ’n gears, but now that machinery is at least safely fastened to a chassis, so to speak:

 [*<small>sorting_singly_linked/List.hpp</small>*](source/sorting_singly_linked/List.hpp)
 ~~~cpp